dotlin-org/dotlin/README.md

 ### Lateinit

 In Kotlin, `lateinit` is not applicable to properties with nullable or primitive types.
+In Dotlin, this is possible.

 For example, the following code that would fail in Kotlin, works in Dotlin: